Wayfear/FBNETGEN/readme.md

 train:
-  # For training method, there are 2 choices: "normal" or "bilevel".
+  # For the training method, there are two choices: "normal" or "bilevel".
   # "bilevel" will be in effect only if the model.type is set as "fbnetgen"
-  # We suggest to use "normal".
+  # We suggest using "normal".
   method: normal

-  # If the model.type is set as "gnn", this hyper parameter will be in effect.
+  # If the model.type is set as "gnn", this hyperparameter will be in effect.
   # There are 2 choices: "uniform" or "pearson".
   pure_gnn_graph: pearson
 ```